TheStellarScientist/Market_Network_Forensics/Reports/Report_Two.md

 # Ten-Year Network: 2016–2025

-I then expanded the analysis so I ended up getting a ten-year return matrix with 2,514 trading days.
+I expanded the analysis so I ended up getting a ten-year return matrix with 2,514 trading days.

 The Extreme threshold became: